frne/play-sass-es6/README.md

 ### JavaScript

-For prod, minified (`*.min.js`) files should be produces.
-Add the following task to the Gulp build:
+For prod, minified (`*.min.js`) files should be produced.
+Add the following to the Gulp build:

 ```javascript
 // add dependencies